devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 Embedded WebApps where the first approach to cross-platform development.
-You would simply build your application with HTML, CSS and JavaScript and then have it render through a native WebView(LLC 2019; Leler 2017).
+You would simply build your application with HTML, CSS and JavaScript and then have it render through a native WebView(Google LLC 2019; Leler 2017).
 The Problem here is, that developers are limited to the web technology stack and that communication between the app and native services would always have to run through a *bridge* (Stoll 2018).

 #### Bridges